on this page: print and essays

 fiction

-Him / Her / Ah Ming
+Him / her / Ah Ming

 Sometimes we fell asleep against the wall in a corner of the library.
 I would hold his arm; he contorted himself into some awkward posture, as though trying to make his height reachable for my shoulder.
 I always thought it was futile.
 Even if he shifted his waist forward a few centimetres, I still h